Therapeutic Massage

 • Analyze clients’ medical history, stress, pain, and/or injury in determining the most effective massage techniques.

-• Massage and knead of muscles, connective tissue, tendons, ligaments, and skin to provide treatment for medical conditions, injuries, or wellness maintenance.
+• Massage and kneading of muscles, connective tissue, tendons, ligaments, and skin to provide treatment for medical conditions, injuries, or wellness maintenance.

 • Apply advanced massage skills to safely and efficiently adapt massage therapy sessions to individual client needs.